poolpOrg/filter-rspamd/README.md

 - rewriting Subject
 - DKIM-signing message
 - Rspamd-provided SMTP replies
+- Allow Rspamd to add and remove headers

 ## Dependencies
 The filter is written in Golang and doesn't have any dependencies beyond standard library.